-The project can be loaded through a composer
+The project can be loaded through the composer

 Alternatively, the entire project can be loaded through a utility file.
 Just include it somewhere to start using it: